-Schroeder is collaborating with two mentors for the duration of the SUMR fellowship.
-Alongside Dr. Molly Candon, PhD, Schroeder performs reviews of the literature and policy landscape to refine the curriculum for the Wharton MBA course, “The Business of Behavioral Health”.
-Schroeder is also developing a written commentary outlining a potential roadmap for value-based oral health care.
+Schroeder collaborated with two mentors for the duration of the SUMR fellowship.
+Alongside Dr. Molly Candon, PhD, Schroeder performed reviews of the literature and policy landscape to refine the curriculum for the Wharton MBA course, “The Business of Behavioral Health”.
+Schroeder also developed a written commentary outlining a potential roadmap for value-based oral health care.
 Additionally, Schroeder is participating in community-partnered research on a contract between the Penn Center for Mental Health and the City of Philadelphia’s Department of Behavioral Health, which focuses on the relationship between housing availability and suicide rates.
-With her other mentor, Dr. Rebecca Clark, PhD, RN, Schroeder is investigating disparities in maternal mortality in Philadelphia by merging patient, provider, hospital, and community level datasets using descriptive and comparative statistics.
-Furthermore, she helps incorporate the information into the preparation of manuscripts and grant proposals.
+With her other mentor, Dr. Rebecca Clark, PhD, RN, Schroeder investigated disparities in maternal mortality in Philadelphia by merging patient, provider, hospital, and community-level datasets using descriptive and comparative statistics.
+Furthermore, she helped incorporate the information into the preparation of manuscripts and grant proposals.